M1 Finance AppFree

 - Sign up here

-Robinhood is an investing app geared toward millennials looking to invest from the convenience of their smartphones.
+Robinhood is a micro-investing app geared toward millennials looking to invest from the convenience of their smartphones.
 The company forced the industry to adopt commission-free trading, allowing Robinhood to make money largely from monetizing its order flow.

 The company offers fractional shares as part of their Robinhood Instant account, which can be accessed by signing up for the service on the website.